awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/data-feed-billing-event.md

 ;
 ```

-You can also use the following query to collect the same information:
+You can also use the following query to collect the same information, as shown in the following example\.

 ```
 SELECT sum(amount) FROM billing_event